-19.4.7.1.
+20.4.7.1.
 Run remediation using a Bash script

 Install the scap-security-guide package on all your target systems.
-For more information, see ansible-setup-control-node.pdf.
+For more information, see Administration > Ansible-setup-control-node.

 Packages, channels and scripts are different for each operating system and distribution.
 Examples are listed in the Example remediation Bash scripts section.